SatyaRaghuNandan/BigData-Interview-Prep/Meta/791. Custom Sort String/customSortString_variant.md

+# // VARIANT: What if you had to optimize the time complexity of your solution?
 Great!
 You're working with a **variant of the "Custom Sort String"** problem where:

 ✅ The input `s` and `order` are guaranteed to contain only **lowercase English letters**, and